 You have most likely noticed the beautiful planters that have sprouted up throughout downtown.
-They were quickly installed and planted in June and July, but have been a project two years in the making for the Black Mountain Beautification Committee.
+They were quickly installed and planted in June and July, but have been a project two years in the making for the committee.

-In 2015 the Black Mountain Beautification Committee knew their next big project was to create a consistent look throughout downtown.
+In 2015, the committee knew their next big project was to create a consistent look throughout downtown.
 After much brainstorming, the idea of the containers was born.
 The committee knew they had to be easy to maintain, create beautiful focal points year around, able to withstand the elements, be created locally and tie in elements from local artists.

 Phase II of the planters began in June and has now been completed with a total of 32 planters gracing Cherry St, Sutton Ave, State St, and Broadway Ave.
 The planters were constructed of cedar by Walter Tolley and then stained.
 Each planter is accented with decorative metal “straps” created by three local metal artists, Julia Burr and Dan and Tekla Howachyn.
 Many aspects were taken into consideration when selecting the location for each planter such as ADA regulations, on-street parking and the opening of car doors, loading zones, current placement of rockers and benches, water meters, flag poles and merchants established flower pots and their desire to have a planter in front of their business.
 The planters were concentrated on the four streets downtown to create a dramatic impact and consistent look.
 Additional planters will be added as early as next year which will allow for possible expansion onto other streets as well as increasing the number on current streets, where they will fit.

 A subcommittee of the Black Mountain Beautification Committee designed the plants and layout.
 While every container includes an evergreen centerpiece surrounded by perennials, annuals and bulbs, the actual selection of specific plants were determined